jaredhendrickson13/pfsense-api/README.md

 - If you do not have shell access to pfSense, you can still install via the webConfigurator by navigating to 'Diagnostics > Command Prompt' and enter the commands there
 - When updating pfSense, **_you must reinstall pfSense API afterwards_**.
 Unfortunately, pfSense removes all existing packages and only reinstalls packages found within pfSense's package repositories.
 Since pfSense API is not an official package in pfSense's repositories, it does not get reinstalled automatically.
+- The `pfsense-api` command line tool was introduced in v1.1.0.
+Refer to the corresponding documentation for earlier releases.

 # UI Settings & Documentation